copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Implement covetous_nonwarper(), a macro that controls whether a covetous monster should not warp or use the other code in tactics(), and should behave like a normal monster.
+- Allow specification of "waiting" on monsters in level file, which makes them wait until you're in visual range before moving.